-Fortunately, you can go online for a completely new way to mail out custom holiday cards — and it doesn't require you to buy a single stamp.
+Fortunately, you can go online for a completely new way to mail out custom holiday cards.

 Mail cards to your whole list

-Shutterfly lets you import your holiday card list from Excel, Outlook or your iPhone, among others, meaning you don't even have to type in mailing addresses to get your cards to their destination.
+Shutterfly mails your cards directly to your recipients.
+You'll have no envelopes to address or stamps to lick.
+If you import your holiday card list from Excel or Outlook (among others), you won't even have to type in mailing addresses to get your cards to their destination.

 Pricing varies depending on the card you select, the design elements you want and how many cards you're buying.
-Expect to spend $2 to $3 per card, plus an extra 99 cents to send them domestically ($1.49 internationally).
-That price is more expensive than store-bought greeting cards, but saves you the trouble of running to the post office.
+Card designs start at $0.40 per card (if you buy hundreds of cards), but expect to spend closer to $2 to $3 per card plus an extra $1.02 to send them domestically ($1.70 internationally).
+That's more expensive than store-bought greeting cards, but it saves you the trouble of running to the post office.

 A custom card for every recipient

-If nothing on Treat strikes your fancy or you're an Android user, try Sincerely Ink.
-This card service is an app rather than a website, letting you customize cards with images straight from your phone and mail them directly to recipients.
-Sincerely Ink has fewer card options and limits you to creating cards on your smartphone, but the pricing — $1.99 per card — can't be beat.
+Sincerely's Ink Cards is an app rather than a website.
+It lets you customize cards with images straight from your phone and have them mailed directly to recipients.
+Sincerely Ink offers fewer card options (500 total cards with 49 holiday-theme designs) than other services, and it limits you to creating cards on your smartphone.
+But the pricing — $1.99 per card or $2.99 for sending internationally — can't be beat.

 We hope one of these services will prove to be the ideal answer to your holiday card conundrum.
 Happy holiday card shopping!